traefik/hub-static-analyzer-action/README.md

         # Range of commits on which to run the analysis.
         # This could be a strict range: 5f6b21d...cff824e
         # Or use relative references: HEAD~3...HEAD~1
-        # Or simply from a specific commit to HEAD: 5f6b21d
+        # Or from a specific commit to HEAD: 5f6b21d
         # By default, diff with unstaged changes.
         diff-range: "HEAD~1"